Stivo/DeScaBaTo/README.md

 DeScaBaTo [![Build Status](https://travis-ci.org/Stivo/DeScaBaTo.png?branch=master)](https://travis-ci.org/Stivo/DeScaBaTo)
 =========

 The Deduplicating Scala Backup Tool.
 Mainly it is inspired by [duplicati](http://www.duplicati.com/), but the content defined chunking is inspired by [duplicacy](http://www.duplicacy.com/).
 Currently it only supports local backups and is in beta stage.
-For version 0.8.0 I reimplemented the main backup functionality, now single-threaded and uses RocksDB as a local DB to avoid data loss.
+For version 0.8.0 I reimplemented the main backup functionality, now it is single-threaded and uses RocksDB as a local DB to avoid data loss.
 The new implementation is simpler, faster and I have a lot more confidence in it.

 As of now, it has these features: